Big images of two-dimensional pseudorepresentations: Algebraic sundries

-Now assume that both $\ad^0 \rho_i$ are irreducible.
-We begin by showing that $\rho_1 \otimes \rho_2$ must be reducible (which does not make use of the assumption that $\ad^0 \rho_i$ is irreducible).
-Indeed, by Lemma \ref{schurs lemma} if $\rho_1 \otimes \rho_2$ were irreducible then its endomorphism ring would contain a single copy of the trivial representation.
+\begin{proof} We begin by showing that $\rho_1 \otimes \rho_2$ must be reducible (which does not make use of the assumption that $\ad^0 \rho_i$ is irreducible).
+Indeed, by \cref{schurs lemma} if $\rho_1 \otimes \rho_2$ were irreducible then its endomorphism ring would contain a single copy of the trivial representation.
 But

 and $\ad^0 \rho_1 \otimes (\ad^0 \rho_1)^* \cong \End (\ad^0 \rho_1)$ contains a copy of the trivial representation, a contradiction.